CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 This article actually gives another definition for the fixed percentage, which was already defined in article 2.
 However, article 3 defines the percentage conditionally to the individual having more than 2 children.
-How to redefine `fixed_percentage`?
-Catala allows you precisely to redefine a variable under a condition with the `under condition ... consequence` syntax:
+How to redefine `tax_rate`?
+Catala allows you precisely to redefine a variable under a condition with the `under condition ... consequence` syntax between the name of the variable being defined and the `equals` keyword:

 ~~~admonish note title="Defining a variable conditionally"
 ```catala
 scope IncomeTaxComputation:
-  definition fixed_percentage under condition
+  definition tax_rate under condition
     individual.number_of_children >= 2
   consequence equals 15 %
 ```
 ~~~

 What does this mean?
-If the individual has more than two children, then `fixed_percentage` will be `15 %`.
+If the individual has more than two children, then `tax_rate` will be `15 %`.
 Conditional definitions let you define your variables piecewise, one case at a time; the Catala compiler stitches everything together for execution.
 More precisely, at runtime, we look at the conditions of all piecewise definitions for a same variable, and pick